airborne-commando/voter-reg-status/README.md

    - Download the correct version from [here](https://sites.google.com/chromium.org/driver/).

 2. **Element Not Found**:
-   - Ensure the browser window is minimized (as per the script's configuration).
    - Check the page source (`page_source.txt`) and screenshot (`error_screenshot.png`) for debugging.

 3. **File Not Found**: